Yloquo/FGO-Macros-for-Bluestacks/README.md

 This is affected by lag spikes, but it'll probably make the process miss a cycle.
 It won't fail spectacularly.
 It'll also hang up if you're trying to feed a CE that's equipped.

+Mass Ascension: It ascends all servants that can be ascended, except for the for displayed servant.
+Since servants talk to you while ascending, there is a lot of waiting between ascending and going to the next servant.

 ----